How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 Autumn: dahlias (I love dahlias and usually grow over a hundred); rudbeckia and all of the autumn coloured foliage you can lay your hands on, including rose hips.

-2. What to do now: in Autumn (no later than October) we take cuttings from all of the Pelargoniums and Salvias.
+In Autumn (no later than October) we take cuttings from all of the Pelargoniums and Salvias.
 We also sow some hardy annual seeds.
 This year we have sown: Antirrhinum Chantilly Bronze (above, available here from Chiltern Seeds); Clarkia; Linaria; Calendula; Agrostemma; Larkspur; Poppy; Daucus (below, available from Chiltern Seeds); Scabious; Akebia Vine.

 Also autumn is a busy time for planting bulbs.
 Narcissi first and Fritillaries and then (only after a very cold spell) all of the tulips.